59 Comments

 Expand full comment

 if you follow the link at bottom of post it leads you to hundreds of Seuss's wartime cartoons.
-It was tough to pick just a selection
+It was tough to pick just a few.

 Expand full comment